• PEAK DISTRICT WALKS

 Coniston Old Man via Low Water hike

 It is possible to swim in Low Water but you do so at your own risk.
 There are no facilities there whatsoever and the water will be VERY cold, even on a hot day.
+For some other Lake District tarns to swim in, you might like Scales Tarn.

 How long does it take too walk up the Old Man of Coniston?